-There’s two serious problems here- First, the CVT does not apply the power to the wheels, which is extremely dangerous.
-Second, not only has Nissan failed to build a reliable transmission, their dealers just offer an extremely expensive transmission replacement as the solution..
+There are two serious problems here- First, the CVT does not apply the power to the wheels, which is extremely dangerous.
+Second, not only has Nissan failed to build a reliable transmission, but their dealers offer a costly replacement as the solution.

 Thousands of owners have complained about unreliable transmissions and uncooperative dealers, like this owner:

 “So I called my local Nissan Dealer and scheduled a service department check.
 The Nissan shop looked at my car and told me I would need a complete new CVT Transmission install at a cost of $4,654.83.
 The dealer told me to call 1-800-NISSAN-1 and check to see if I could get help covering the costs of my transmission repairs from Nissan USA.
 They all but laughed at me on the phone.
 My car currently has 123,972 miles on it.
 It only had 120,000 on it when I bought the car in February of 2019.
 I feel like the transmission should last longer than 123,972 miles.”

 It doesn’t matter whether you own a Nissan or Ferrari, the dealer had better be there to fix it for you, and the transmission should last longer than 124,000 miles.

 Cost to Fix a 2016 Nissan Altima Transmission: $3,000 - $5,000